vandanasnh/Meal-Planning-Shopping-List/README.md

 a recipe but you know what to eat, you can simply enter a title of the meal.
 For later reference, you can add a note which help you memorize what to prepare.

-Note that groceri.es is not opinionated on the time the meal is planned or the amount of meals you plan at a certain day.
+Note that the app is not opinionated on the time the meal is planned or the amount of meals you plan at a certain day.
 This enables users to plan breakfast, lunch and/or dinner.
 Or, you can schedule a starter, main course, side dish and desert at the same day for a large menu.